cyberbotics/webots/README.md

 # Download

-You can download pre-compiled binaries for Windows, macOS and Linux from the [releases](https://github.com/omichel/webots/releases).
+You can download pre-compiled binaries for Windows, macOS and Linux from the [releases page](https://github.com/omichel/webots/releases).

 # Building from Source